 In July, Berkeley became the first city in the country to ban natural gas in new low-rise residential buildings.
 Now more than 50 cities and counties in California are considering similar policies.
-San Francisco will introduce legislation that would eliminate natural gas in all significant renovations and new municipal construction.
+San Francisco will introduce legislation that would eliminate natural gas in all significant renovations and new municipal construction sometime this month.

-While these efforts to look for alternate energy sources have received immense public attention, there has been less talk about an important climate bill recently introduced in the U.S. Senate.
+While these efforts have received immense public attention, there has been less talk about an important climate bill recently introduced in the U.S. Senate.
 Senators Chris Coons, D-Delaware, and Martha McSally, R-Arizona, introduced the Nuclear Energy Renewal Act on Aug.
 1, legislation that would aim to curb harmful greenhouse gas emissions and enhance the economic viability of U.S. nuclear power plants by helping them operate longer and more efficiently.

 According to Coons, “Climate change poses an existential threat to our economy, our environment, and our national security.
 To address this threat, we need an innovative strategy to reduce emissions and enhance our ability to generate clean and consistent power.
 In 2017, the U.S. nuclear power fleet produced enough emissions-free energy to prevent the release of 547 million metric tons of CO2 into our atmosphere.”

-Renewables have a large role to play in the coming decades, but we can’t entirely dismiss the benefits of nuclear power yet.
-Our grip on nuclear power, however, may be waning as 11 of 97 U.S. plants are scheduled to be retired by 2025 and even more thereafter.
+Renewables have a large role to play in the coming decades, but we must hold onto our nuclear power as well.
+Our grip on nuclear power is currently waning, however, as 11 of 97 U.S. plants are scheduled to be retired by 2025 and even more thereafter.
 The Nuclear Energy Renewal Act would help to keep plants running safely and efficiently.

 Further action is required beyond maintaining nuclear power plants.
 Leading climate scientists say that nuclear power generation has to increase significantly if we are to hit our climate goals.
 The International Energy Agency concluded that limiting warming to 2 degrees Celsius will require doubling nuclear power’s share of global energy consumption by mid-century.
 The Intergovernmental Panel on Climate Change reached a similar conclusion: in most scenarios, limiting our warming to 1.5 degrees Celsius will require nuclear power generation to more than double.